Erebot/Erebot/docs/src/HowTo_External_Process_Interaction.rst

 ..  note::
     If you need bidirectional communications, you can combine this feature with Erebot's logging mechanism to intercept messages as the bot sends or receives them.
-See the section on `Intercepting messages`_ for more information.
+See the section entitled « `Intercepting messages`_ » for more information.

 ..  warning::
     This feature is only available on platforms that implement UNIX sockets (especially, it is **not** available on Windows platforms).

-..  _`Setting things up`:

 Setting things up
 +++++++++++++++++